 When they approached us, VFE’s legacy systems didn’t provide this level of information.
 Working closely with our Client Delivery and Expert Practices team, they configured their new HubSpot platform so that the marketing and sales data integrated with the CRM.

 The benefits weren’t just technical.
-With the right technology in place, we were also able to help VFE align its people and processes.
+With the right technology in place, we were also able to help VFE align its people and processes, reducing internal friction and helping to spin its flywheel.
 An integrated system meant every business unit — from Marketing to the board — could get what they needed from the platform to prove the value of their activities, make informed decisions and quantify their return on investment.

 Building inbound into your business acquisition strategy